kevinolega/callcentertrainingtips/_posts/2016-04-28-answer-questions.md

 - I have sales skills.
 I can ask people about their needs and problems, communicate the possibility of my product or service assisting them and encouraging them to take action.
 - I know how to cook.
 I know that if you follow a recipe's steps and use the right ingredients you can copy a specific dish or result.
 This doesn't apply in cooking.
 The same process applies in real life.
 - I know martial arts.
 I know that learning skills involve imitating what works and practicing it regularly will give me good results over time.
 - I'm a gamer.
 I know that everyone starts at lower levels and as I keep playing, I get better and so does my abilities.
-Eventually I'll play in the higher levels.
+Eventually, I'll play in the higher levels.
 - I'm know how to draw.
 I know that copying best practices and lots of practice is the key to getting better.
 - I'm a writer.
 I know that learning to do things requires you to test a lot of things
-- I'm a lifehacker.
+- I'm a Lifehacker.
 I use tools and techniques from smart people to get things done.
 - I'm a minimalist.
 I know how to focus on the important and ignore the unimportant.
 If none of these are your strengths, I encourage you to make it your life goal to make these strengths part of your list.
 You can't go through life with such a disability.

 **How I answer this question:**